The most important thing in shipping is safety, it is the

 you think is relevant to your superior, whatever that may be.

-always with your trainer sitting at the table next to you.
-We have
+with your trainer sitting at the table next to you.
+We have a very

-a very open learning environment where there are no stupid
+open learning environment where there are no stupid questions and

-questions and where you will learn all you need to know about
+where you will learn all you need to know about shipping.

 Rotation in different departments

-operations and chartering.
-Then you will join the technical
+and chartering.
+Then you will join the technical department for 3

-The last 6 months as a Shipping Trainee, you will join operations
+as a Shipping Trainee, you will join operations or chartering, most

-or chartering, most likely the department where you will be able to
+likely the department where you will be able to specialize your

 After the trainee period and school is finished, your title will